 Recommendation #2: Don’t ignore a ZPIC’s request for documents.
 At the outset, it is important to keep in mind that the ZPICs play an important role in the current enforcement environment.
 In addition to auditing records for possible overpayments, ZPICs are also responsible for identifying fraudulent providers and making referrals to the Centers for Medicare and Medicaid Services (CMS), the Department of Health and Human Services, Office of Inspector General (HHS-OIG) and the U.S. Department of Justice (DOJ) for further action.
 Possible actions taken include, but are not limited to:

 - CMS – Administrative action such as suspension or revocation from the Medicare program.

-- HHS-OIG – Administrative action such as Civil Monetary Penalty action.
+- HHS-OIG – Administrative action such as the imposition of Civil Monetary Penalties.
 HHS-OIG may also investigate and refer a provider to DOJ for possible civil litigation under the False Claims Act.
 Finally, HHS-OIG may investigate and refer a provider to DOJ for criminal prosecution under the Federal Anti-Kickback Act or a host of other statutes.